eleev/extensions-kit/README.md

 🎉 Collection of Swift iOS-related extensions for various use cases.
 Many of the extension works on macOS, tvOS and watchOS.
 Basically it's a collection of extensions that I started implementing for my own needs.
 There are **`43`** different extensions.
 Feel free to contribute something new and amazing.

 # Categories
 List of categories for convenient navigation.
-The `numbers` represent total number of extension in a category.
+The `numbers` represent total number of extensions for a given category.

 - [AVFoundation - 1](#avfoundation)
 - [Core Graphics - 6](#core-graphics)